 I was awoken, surprised at approximately half past five, by the sound of about sixty children walking down the streets of Longstick.
 They appeared from all different directions at the same time and continued through the muddy path that divides the rice paddies towards the river.

 Why were the children allowed out?
 Maybe the children are off limits to the bad spirits?
 Or maybe after being inside the house for so long the parents were like ‘whatever, the bad spirits can have them!’

 At about six pm, Mawar appeared on my veranda again bearing a plate of delicious nasi goreng and she reminded me that I couldn’t turn the lights on.

-Before Nyepi, I asked my friend What people do all day on Nyepi?
-His reply was that lots of couples stay home and have sex all day.
+Before Nyepi, I asked my friend what people do all day on Nyepi?
+His reply was, “lots of couples stay home and have sex all day!”
 On that note, I wonder what the percentage of Capricorns is in Bali in comparison to other star signs…

 So at this stage it does feel a little bit eerie.
 There is a man walking down the street with a flash-light and my paranoid and imaginative mind replays that scene in ‘Ghost’ when the bad guy dies and all those little black monster things scurry across the road to take his soul.

 Ah well, not to worry.
 I’ve still got my sandwich sitting on the table in case I need to sacrifice it as an offering.
 I hope the bad spirits aren’t allergic to egg.